Which station in San Sebastian? See location map

 San Sebastian Renfe station

-Construction work in 2024: Taken from the pedestrian overbridge, looking south.
-The two operational platforms are on the left.
-The city centre is to the left.
+Construction work in 2024: Taken from the overbridge, looking south.
+At this time, the two operational platforms were on the left.
+The city centre is to the right.

 San Sebastian Renfe station entrance